github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

   - Since this is a taint-tracking query, the ``TaintTracking::Global`` module is used.
   - The ``isSource`` predicate defines sources as any ``StringLiteralExpr``.
   - The ``isSink`` predicate defines sinks as arguments to a ``CallExpr`` called "password".
-  - The sources and sinks may need tuning to a particular use, for example if passwords are represented by a type other than ``String`` or passed in arguments of a different name than "password".
+  - The sources and sinks may need tuning to a particular use, for example, if passwords are represented by a type other than ``String`` or passed in arguments of a different name than "password".

 .. code-block:: ql